pluto/ronkathon/src/encryption/symmetric/modes/README.md

 - It's stateful variant can be used to instantiate stream cipher's synchronised mode of operation and is secure.

 ## CTR: counter mode

+The encryption operation in CTR can be viewed as,

 ![CTR](./figure_ctr.svg)